Channel

 ContextRef

-is a reference type of Context
+is the reference type of Context

 .
-Except for lacking the Reset
+Except for not having the Reset

 interface, all other interfaces are identical to Context